TheParasitoidChico/ClusterFrick/README.md

 provide arguments: target taxa containing text (example provided as 'target_taxa.txt) and number of clusters of interest (numeric)

 As of now, you must open PhylotaR_pipe.R and manually include path to NCBI blast directory.
-All dependencies must be installed independantly.
+All dependencies must be installed independently.

 updates coming soon to remedy these issues.